ajbosco/adam.boscarino.me/content/work.md

 draft = false
 +++

+I'm currently the managing the Data team at [Promoboxx](https://www.promoboxx.com).
+We're working on building out a data platform on AWS.

-I'm currently a Senior Data Engineer at [DigitalOcean](https://www.digitalocean.com/) working with open-source data tools like Apache Spark, Kafka, and Airflow.
+Previously, I was at [DigitalOcean](https://www.digitalocean.com/) working with open-source data tools like Apache Spark, Kafka, and Airflow.

 Before that, I worked at [Fitbit](https://www.fitbit.com/) making sure all your steps were properly counted using tools like Luigi, Looker, and Snowflake.